kordastilab/cytoClustR/README.md

 #### Node identification ####

 In this tab you can define cell populations and push SPADE bubbles to Cytobank using the `Push node groups` button.
+There is a known bug in this functionality which will be resolved shortly.

 #### Example ####